Vinnytsia: Digital economy

 Vinnytsia is among the top five cities in terms of the number of specialists in IT.
-This sector is represented, in particular, by the following companies: Gemicle, Playtika, Onseo, EPAM Ukraine, Infopulse, Avenga, Ajax System, Sigma Software, Ciklum, N-iX, RIA Internet Group.
+This sector is represented, in particular, by the following companies: Gemicle, Playtika, EPAM Ukraine, Infopulse, Avenga, Ajax System, Sigma Software, Ciklum, N-iX, RIA Internet Group, Softserve, and DataArt.
 The main office of LetyShops, the largest cashback service in Ukraine, the leader in this market segment, is located in the city.

 The creative economy ecosystem is developing.
 In recent years, several private and community spaces have emerged in response to a growing demand: Artynov Creative Space, iHub Vinnytsia, M9, the Vinnytsia Regional Youth Center "Kvadrat", Cherdak, and the VNTU Startup School Sikorsky Challenge.

-Vinnytsia Innovation and Technology Park “Crystal” is being developed on the premises of the former Crystal Jewelry Factory.
+Vinnytsia Innovation and Technology Park "Crystal" is being developed on the premises of the former Crystal Jewelry Factory.
 Its activities aim to strengthen existing and create new high-tech and creative industries in Vinnytsia and the broader Podillia region.
-Vinnytsia Innovation and Technology Park “Crystal” is an example of how old industrial facilities can be renovated and transformed into growth points for the creative economy and small businesses.
-The first phase of construction is being implemented as part of a joint project by the German governmental company GIZ and UNDP — "Support to Rapid Economic Recovery of Ukrainian Municipalities (SRER)" — and is scheduled to be commissioned in early 2025.
+Vinnytsia Innovation and Technology Park "Crystal" is an example of how old industrial facilities can be renovated and transformed into growth points for the creative economy and small businesses.
+The first phase of construction is being implemented as part of a joint project by the German governmental company GIZ and UNDP—Support to Rapid Economic Recovery of Ukrainian Municipalities (SRER)—and is scheduled to be commissioned in early 2025.